AngleProtocol/angle-docs/other/amo.md

 Another type of AMO is called liquidity as a service.
 It consists in lending for a pre-determined agTokens to be deposited in a pool and returned with an interest rate.
 It can be leveraged by any DAO which is looking to create cheap liquidity for its token.

-Risks for the protocol are reduced because it is expected that the partner DAO is taking the impermanent loss in this case.
+Risks for the protocol are reduced because the partner DAO is taking the impermanent loss in this case.

 So far, Angle has worked with Ondo to offer such services, as presented in [this](https://gov.angle.money/t/proposal-angle-ondo-liquidity-as-a-service-program/320) governance discussion.